freedesktop/amd-umr/doc/sphinx/source/vm_decoding.rst

 for SI..VI platforms.
 On AI+ platforms it will decode multiple levels of page tables.

-Based on the archictecture various VM related registers will be printed out which instruct the user how the GPU has been programmed.
+Based on the architecture various VM related registers will be printed out which instruct the user how the GPU has been programmed.

 The VA field indicates the portion of the address that is involved at that level of the decoding.
-The PBA field indicates the 'page base addresss' which may point to a PDB, PTB, or page of memory.
+The PBA field indicates the 'page base address' which may point to a PDB, PTB, or page of memory.

 The PDE entries have multiple bits that are decoded as follow: